 Parking efficiency is the area with the most visible improvement, and the technology behind it has crept in without much fuss during the last few years.
 Parking access automation and parking guidance can significantly reduce waiting times, cluttering and small-scale traffic.

 Parking access automation refers to automating access control, logging and management processes in office parking areas.
 This is achieved primarily by leveraging data from high-resolution CCTV cameras.
-Using technologies such as automatic number plate recognition (ANPR), access control software can quickly permit or deny access to vehicles, log their arrival and departure time, and construct parking space usage statistics in real time.
+Using technologies such as automatic number plate recognition (ANPR) cameras, access control software can quickly permit or deny access to vehicles, log their arrival and departure time, and construct parking space usage statistics in real time.

 Occupancy data, aggregated from multiple parking locations, can be used for parking guidance and quickly guiding drivers towards nearby parking spaces.
 This is particularly useful for companies that have multiple parking areas, around multiple buildings or on busy streets with small parking areas.